Lane-Level Route Planning for Autonomous Vehicles: Preliminaries

 where $q(\cell, a)$ is the expected cost to reach the goal when taking action $a$ from $\cell$ and optimal actions thereafter.
 Let us precisely define the set of actions $\action(\cell)$ one can take from a cell $\cell$, and their associated costs and transition probabilities.

-\textbf{Stay-in-lane actions:\,} For each successor $\cell_{s} \in \succ(\cell)$ of $\cell$, we have a stay-in-lane action $a_{s}$ that would route the vehicle from cell $\cell$ to cell $\cell_{s}$ (see Fig.\ \ref{fig:actions}(a)).
+\textbf{Stay-in-lane actions:\,} For each successor $\cell_{s} \in \succ(\cell)$ of $\cell$, we have a stay-in-lane action $a_{s}$ that would route the vehicle from cell $\cell$ to cell $\cell_{s}$ (see \figref{actions}(a)).
 We have the following cost and transition probabilities for action $a_s$:

 where $c(\cell)$ is the cost to traverse cell $\cell$.